 As a result of the conspicuous translocation, the results of hair plugs are unnatural.
 Hair plugs for women lack of the factor of authenticity and very pronounced.

+FUT hair transplants improve on the least favorable aspect of hair plugs.
 Instead of stitching the strips of skin as an entire piece, a better approach would be to dissect the follicular units.
-Ideally, the surgeons can dissect the strip into individual grafts for implantations.
+Ideally, the surgeons can dissect the strip into individual grafts for implantation.

 The placement of the grafts into the recipient site is a more convenient method of implantation.
 Additionally allows for more authentic implantation that yields far more natural results.

-As for FUE hair transplants, the grafts already come individually isolated; therefore, they’re implanted similarly to the FUT method producing a natural outcome that is scar-free in both the recipient site and the donor site.
+As for FUE hair transplants, the grafts already come in inidividual units.
+So there is no need to dissect anything.
+And surgeons can begin right away with implantation.
+The results are very natural looking.
+And it is scar-free in both the recipient site and the donor site.

 Some variations on the FUE method have emerged, which include the Sapphire FUE and the DHI Choi FUE.